Reliance Jio Q4 profit up 24% to ₹4,173 cr

+Telecom giant Reliance Jio recorded double-digit growth in bottom line for the quarter ending March 31.
+The telco's Q4 profit rose by 24% on a standalone basis to ₹4,173 crore compared to a profit of ₹3,360 crore recorded in the same quarter last year.

-Telecom giant, Reliance Jio records double-digit growth in the bottom line for the quarter ending March 31, 2022 period.
-The telco's Q4 PAT rises by 24.2% on a standalone basis to ₹4,173 crore compared to a profit of ₹3,360 crore recorded in the same quarter last year.
-Jio's PAT rises by 15.4% sequentially.
+Telecom giant Reliance Jio recorded double-digit growth in bottom line for the quarter ending March 31.
+The telco's Q4 profit rose by 24% on a standalone basis to ₹4,173 crore compared to a profit of ₹3,360 crore recorded in the same quarter last year.

 Standalone revenue from operations stood at ₹20,901 crore increasing by 20.4% in Q4FY22 compared to ₹17,358 crore a year ago same period.
 Q4 revenue logs single-digit growth of 8.03% sequentially.